 The total number of conduction electrons is approximately equal to the number of donor sites, n≈ND.

-Charge neutrality of semiconductor material is maintained because excited donor sites balance the conduction electrons.
-The net result is that the number of conduction electrons is increased, while the number of holes is reduced.
+The charge neutrality of semiconductor material is maintained because excited donor sites balance the conduction electrons.
+The net result is that the number of conduction electrons increases while the number of holes is reduced.
 The imbalance of the carrier concentration in the respective bands is expressed by the different absolute number of electrons and holes.
 Electrons are majority carriers, while holes are minority carriers in n-type material.

-An extrinsic semiconductor which has been doped with electron acceptor atoms is called a p-type semiconductor, because the majority of charge carriers in the crystal are electron holes (positive charge carriers).
-The pure semiconductor silicon is a tetravalent element, the normal crystal structure contains 4 covalent bonds from four valence electrons.
+An extrinsic semiconductor doped with electron acceptor atoms is called a p-type semiconductor because most charge carriers in the crystal are electron holes (positive charge carriers).
+The pure semiconductor silicon is a tetravalent element, and the normal crystal structure contains 4 covalent bonds from four valence electrons.
 In silicon, the most common dopants are group III and group V elements.
 Group III elements (trivalent) all contain three valence electrons, causing them to function as acceptors when used to dope silicon.
-When an acceptor atom replaces a tetravalent silicon atom in the crystal, a vacant state (an electron hole) is created.
-An electron hole (often simply called a hole) is the lack of an electron at a position where one could exist in an atom or atomic lattice.
-It is one of the two types of charge carriers that are responsible for creating electric current in semiconducting materials.
+When an acceptor atom replaces a tetravalent silicon atom in the crystal, a vacant state (an electron-hole) is created.
+An electron-hole (often simply called a hole) is the lack of an electron at a position where one could exist in an atom or atomic lattice.
+It is one of the two charge carriers responsible for creating an electric current in semiconducting materials.
 These positively charged holes can move from atom to atom in semiconducting materials as electrons leave their positions.
-The addition of trivalent impurities such as boron, aluminum or gallium to an intrinsic semiconductor creates these positive electron holes in the structure.
-For example, a silicon crystal doped with boron (group III) creates a p-type semiconductor whereas a crystal doped with phosphorus (group V) results in an n-type semiconductor.
+Adding trivalent impurities such as boron, aluminum, or gallium to an intrinsic semiconductor creates these positive electron holes in the structure.
+For example, a silicon crystal doped with boron (group III) creates a p-type semiconductor, whereas a crystal doped with phosphorus (group V) results in an n-type semiconductor.

-The number of electron holes are completely dominated by the number of acceptor sites.
+The number of electron holes is completely dominated by the number of acceptor sites.
 Therefore:

 The total number of holes is approximately equal to the number of donor sites, p ≈ NA.

-Charge neutrality of this semiconductor material is also maintained.
-The net result is that the number of electron holes is increased, while the number of conduction electrons is reduced.
+The charge neutrality of this semiconductor material is also maintained.
+The net result is that the number of electron holes is increased while the number of conduction electrons is reduced.
 The imbalance of the carrier concentration in the respective bands is expressed by the different absolute number of electrons and holes.
 Electron holes are majority carriers, while electrons are minority carriers in p-type material.

 The P-N Junction – Reverse Biased Junction

-The semiconductor detector operates much better as a radiation detector if an external voltage is applied across the junction in the reverse biased direction.
+The semiconductor detector operates much better as a radiation detector if an external voltage is applied across the junction in the reverse-biased direction.
 The depletion region will function as a radiation detector.
-Improvement can be reached by use of a reverse-bias voltage to the P-N junction to deplete the detector of free carriers, which is the principle of the most semiconductor detectors.
+Improvement can be achieved by using a reverse-bias voltage to the P-N junction to deplete the detector of free carriers, which is the principle of most semiconductor detectors.
 Reverse biasing a junction increases the thickness of the depletion region because the potential difference across the junction is enhanced.
-Germanium detectors have a p-i-n structure in which the intrinsic (i) region is sensitive to ionizing radiation, particularly X rays and gamma rays.
+Germanium detectors have a p-i-n structure in which the intrinsic (i) region is sensitive to ionizing radiation, particularly X and gamma rays.
 Under reverse bias, an electric field extends across the intrinsic or depleted region.
-In this case, negative voltage is applied to the p-side and positive to the second one.
+In this case, a negative voltage is applied to the p-side and positive to the second one.
 Holes in the p-region are attracted from the junction towards the p contact and similarly for electrons and the n contact.
-This charge, which is in proportion to the energy deposited in the detector by the incoming photon, is converted into a voltage pulse by an integral charge sensitive preamplifier.
+In proportion to the energy deposited in the detector by the incoming photon, this charge is converted into a voltage pulse by an integral charge-sensitive preamplifier.